-We have been contacted by many people over the years who have had the disappointing experience of trying to sell their house privately only to end up languishing on the market and eventually coming to us for help.
+We have been contacted by many people over the years who have had the disappointing experience of trying to sell their house privately only to end up with it languishing on the market and eventually coming to us for help.

 Most Kiwis are not sufficiently prepared and few have the level of knowledge that is required to conduct this legal and often complex process.
 Your position as a seller may well be uncomplicated but the buyer's may not be.
 Finding a buyer is often the easy part.
 Getting a sale across the line legally, at a price you're happy with is where the hard yards are done - so think carefully.